codeinthehole/codeinthehole.hugo/content/tips/vim-lists.md

 - To jump to _where you were last in insert mode_, use `gi`.

-### I need to apply the same transformation in lots of places...
+### I need to apply the same transformation in lots of places

 A powerful editing pattern comprises building a list of files or locations then applying the same editing operation to each entry.
 This is great for